opendistro-for-elasticsearch/sql/docs/user/general/identifiers.rst

 Introduction
 ============

-Identifiers are used for naming your database objects, such as index name, field name etc. Basically there are two types of identifiers: regular identifiers and delimited identifiers.
+Identifiers are used for naming your database objects, such as index name, field name, alias etc. Basically there are two types of identifiers: regular identifiers and delimited identifiers.

 Regular Identifiers